Philippa Neville

-Philippa Neville, Baroness Dacre (1386–after 1453) sometimes referred to as Philippe Neville, was the third daughter of Ralph Neville, 1st Earl of Westmorland, by his first wife, Margaret Stafford.
-Her great-grandfather was the infamous Roger Mortimer, 1st Earl of March.
+Philippa Neville, Baroness Dacre (1386–after 1453) was the third daughter of Ralph Neville, 1st Earl of Westmorland, by his first wife, Margaret Stafford.

 Philippa's younger half-sister was Cecily Neville, making Edward IV and Richard III her nephews.
 Her younger half-brother was Richard Neville, 5th Earl of Salisbury.
 His son, also Philippa's nephew, was Richard Neville, 16th Earl of Warwick who was nicknamed "Warwick the Kingmaker" and whose home and stronghold was Warwick Castle where he imprisoned his cousin, Edward IV.

 Marriage and issue

-Sometime before 20 July 1399, she married Thomas Dacre, 6th Baron Dacre of Gilsland, born at Naworth Castle, Cumberland, on 27 October 1387, the son of William Dacre, 5th Baron Dacre of Gilsland, by Joan Douglas, the illegitimate daughter of Sir William Douglas, 1st Earl of Douglas.
+Born in 1386, Philippa was the daughter of Ralph Neville, 1st Earl of Westmorland, by his first wife, Margaret Stafford.
+On 20 July 1399, Philippa was married to Thomas Dacre, 6th Baron Dacre the son of William Dacre, 5th Baron Dacre and Joan Douglas.